 When your personal and financial well-being are on the line, don’t settle for anything less than a Paterson workers’ compensation lawyer that is ready and willing to fight as long and as hard as it takes to get you the results you need and deserve.

 If you’ve suffered a work injury or occupational illness, you may be entitled to workers’ comp benefits to help get you the medical treatment you need and to provide financial payments if you missed time from work.
-Contact Camili Law, LLC today for a free, no-obligation case review with an experienced Paterson Workers’ Compensation Lawyer to discuss your eligibility for workers’ compensation benefits and what kinds of benefits you may be entitled to for your work injury or illness.
+Contact Camili & Capo, PA today for a free, no-obligation case review with an experienced Paterson workers’ compensation lawyer to discuss your eligibility for workers’ comp benefits and what kinds of benefits you may be entitled to for your work injury or illness.

 Typically, workers’ compensation is an injured employee’s sole legal claim against their employer for a work-related injury or occupational illness.
 An employee typically may not bring a personal injury claim against their employer.
 However, exceptions to the exclusive remedy provision of workers’ compensation include when an employer intentionally causes injury or illness to a worker, such as by withholding safety equipment as a form of discipline or retaliation.